Zero Trust Secure Access to Traditional Applications with VMwareVMware Horizon

 When the components are integrated, Workspace ONE Access can obtain device compliance status directly from Workspace ONE UEM.
 Integration also enables users to authenticate on their enrolled devices and then SSO to the unified application catalog for a seamless user experience and secure access to their apps.

 The reference architecture guide provides detail on .
-The following documents provide instructions for setting up certificate-based authentication in Workspace ONE Access (formerly called VMware Identity Manager).
+The following documents provide instructions for setting up certificate-based authentication in Workspace ONE Access.
 Be sure to enable a certificate-revocation check to keep certificate authentication up-to-date and secure.

 - For certificate-based authentication, see .